AlgoMaster Logo

 Code

-The bottleneck here is the 2D grid itself.
+The bottleneck is the 2D grid.
 We allocate numRows * n cells, but only n of them ever hold a character.
-We don't actually need to know the column of each character, just which row it belongs to.
-What if we simply tracked each character's row and appended it to that row's list?
+The column of each character is irrelevant to the final answer, since we read row by row.
+The next approach drops the grid and tracks only each character's row, appending it directly to a per-row list.

 Approach 2: Row-by-Row Collection